Naval Weapons Station Yorktown: Current use

 Over the years, the growth and expansion of the Navy's technical requirements and responsibilities have been reflected by corresponding developments at the station to support the Atlantic Fleet and CFFC.

 As part of the Navy’s Mid-Atlantic installation consolidation, Cheatham Annex, formerly an annex of the Fleet Industrial Supply Center, Norfolk, was incorporated with the station on October 1, 1998.
 This area of land, located in the Jamestown, Williamsburg, and Yorktown area known as the Historic Triangle of Colonial Virginia, was acquired by the Navy on June 21, 1943.
 Cheatham Annex includes the former site of the "lost town" of Penniman, Virginia.
+Importantly, in 1992, the station was added to the Environmental Protection Agency's National Priorities List due to a Hazard Ranking Score of 50.
+Subsequent assessments of the site and a partnership with USEPA and VDEQ has lead to a continued effort to clean up environmental hazards at the site that could effect living conditions.

 Naval Weapons Station Yorktown hosts 25 tenant commands which include the Navy Munitions Command, the Naval Ophthalmic Support and Training Activity, the Marine Corps Second Fleet Antiterrorism Security Team, NAVSUP Fleet Logistics Center Norfolk detachment, Navy Expeditionary Medical Support Command, Navy Expeditionary Logistics Support Group, Riverine Squadron THREE, Maritime Civil Affairs Squadron TWO, and 19 storefronts.

 The station and tenant commands work together to provide ordnance logistics, technical, supply and related services to Fleet Forces Command and its ships.
 Today the station is a hub of activity.
 As one of the Navy's "explosive corridors" to the sea, supply, amphibious and combatant ships may be seen arriving and departing the station's two piers.